Leesburg Sex Crimes Lawyer

 How a Leesburg Sex Crimes Lawyer Can Help

 Many people are accused of a sex crime because of a mistaken identity, or because someone is acting maliciously in a breakup or divorce.
 You can raise questions about whether you actually committed the sex offense in order to avoid conviction.
-You don’t have to prove to a jury that you were innocent in order to avoid being found guilty, because a prosecutor has the legal burden of proving guilt.
-A Leesburg sex crimes lawyer can help you to question witnesses, present evidence, and investigate allegations against you to try to introduce doubt.
+A prosecutor has the legal burden of proving guilt beyond a reasonable doubt in criminal court, and you do not even have to speak or present any evidence.
+A Leesburg sex crimes lawyer can help you to question witnesses, present evidence, and investigate allegations against you to illuminate your side of the case and defend your interests.

 You can also raise affirmative defenses depending upon the offense.
 For example, consent is a defense to the rape of an adult.
 Likewise, evidence against you may have been obtained in violation of your constitutional rights, and your counsel may be able to suppress such evidence.